 Traditional musical instrument exhibition

-Coming here, you will discover about 60 musical instruments of ethnic groups around the world.
-Each instrument has its own sound and most are made from some types of stone and animal bones.
+Here, you will find about 60 musical instruments from ethnic groups around the world.
+Each instrument has its own sound, and most are made from stone and animal bones.
 Among those nearly 60 ancient musical instruments is the Dak Kar lithophone of the M’Nong people, which is nearly 3,000 years old.
-This is the “soul” musical instrument of the exhibition house.
+This is the “soul” of the exhibition house’s musical instrument.

 Duc Thanh School

-The main structure of the school consists of 2 large wooden houses used as classrooms, a small house – is a place for reading books, discussing, meeting, and the boarding house where he and his pupils lived.
+The main structure of the school consists of 2 large wooden houses used as classrooms, a small house for reading, discussion, and meetings, and the boarding house where he and Duc Thanh schoolhis pupils lived.

-Until now, the school still has many precious objects that closely attached to teacher Nguyen Tat Thanh, such as desk, ink slab, sofa, carambola tree which Thanh cared for in his free time, and a brick-well nearby.
+To date, the school still has many precious objects closely associated with teacher Nguyen Tat Thanh, including a desk, an ink slab, a sofa, a carambola tree that Thanh cared for in his free time, and a nearby brick well.

-In 2014, Vietnam Record Association recognized Duc Thanh school to be one of the top ten historical vestiges sites in commemoration of Nguyen Tat Thanh that attract the largest number of tourists.
+In 2014, the Vietnam Record Association recognized Duc Thanh school as one of the top ten historical vestige sites in commemoration of Nguyen Tat Thanh, which attracts the largest number of tourists.

 Markets